Howdy-admoll/voice-recog/README.md

 - As of now not fed with any data

-- Simple HTML5 page to redesign, you can fork this project.
+- Simple HTML5 page to redesign or add , you can fork this project.

 - Happy Coding